roundcube-next/roundcube-shell/README.md

 * `export JMAP_HOST=http://ip:port && STYLEGUIDE=true && ember server`
 * Open Roundcube at `http://localhost:4200`
 * See the pretty styleguide at `http://localhost:4200/assets/styleguide.html`

+### Installing apps for development

+For development, Roundcube apps (aka Ember addons) from other repositories can be symlinked into the shell root with `npm link` as suggested in the [ember-cli guide](http://ember-cli.com/extending/#link-to-addon-while-developing).

+This is how to pull everything together for developing Roundcube Next:

+* Clone [roundcube-notifications](https://github.com/roundcube-next/roundcube-notifications) and export it with `npm link`.
+* Clone [roundcube-mail](https://github.com/roundcube-next/roundcube-mail.git) and export it with `npm link`.
+* Change to this directory and link the two repos into node_modules:
+    `npm link roundcube-notifications roundcube-mail`
+* Pull bower dependencies from modules into shell project by generating from blueprints:
+    `ember g roundcube-mail`

 ### Building